Sadoun-Jr/Technician-App/README.md

 2. The picture of the issue isn't aligned properly in the orders page
 3. Pressing back button after navigating from drawer returns you to prev screen with drawer open, need to close it.
-4. Default selected technician value is static, meaning that when a user navigates to the select technician category, one of them will already be highlighted

 [comment]: <> (## New things I learned:)